 The Consortium will reveal insights into biology and disease by integrating the information at scale, which includes measures of the genes switched on in a person, levels of proteins in blood samples, and data that reflect both one’s genes and one’s lifestyle throughout the individual’s life.
 These layers of biodata will be linked to health outcomes using electronic health records to help develop better, more targeted treatment for disease.

 The project aims to provide a nucleus to attract additional relevant cohorts nationally and, eventually, internationally.
 The first stage is to bring together nine UK cohorts and provide the proof of concept, infrastructure and methodology to prove it can be effective.
 The next step is to engage with other UK population cohorts with genetic and molecular information, and potential to link with health records, to advance large-scale multi-omics.

-Partners: University of Cambridge, MRC Epidemiology, University of Dundee, University of Edinburgh, Imperial College London, University College London, Swansea University, EMBL European Bioinformatics Institute, NIHR Cambridge Biomedical Research Centre, Alan Turing Institute, and University of Manchester.
+University of Cambridge, MRC Epidemiology, University of Dundee, University of Edinburgh, Imperial College London, University College London, Swansea University, EMBL European Bioinformatics Institute, NIHR Cambridge Biomedical Research Centre, Alan Turing Institute, and University of Manchester.

 Increased mutations in children can be traced back to mistakes in father’s sperm